glue-viz/glue/doc/python_guide/data_translation.rst

     	  0: dataframe

-Note that ``dc.append`` won't work here because it only works with glue :class:`~glue.core.Data` objects.
+Note that ``dc.append`` won't work here because it only works with glue :class:`~glue.core.data.Data` objects.
 We can see that the data collection now has one dataset.
 We can access this data either by index::

     >>> dc[0]